Welcome to Sacred Heart

 I’m not Catholic, is it okay for me to participate in communion?

 Communion, or The Eucharist, is the most intimate expression of our faith.
-Catholics believe that the host is literally the body of Christ, transformed from bread by the priest presiding over the service.
+Catholics believe that the host is the the body of Christ, transformed from bread by the priest presiding over the service.
 Most evangelicals think of Communion as symbolic, so it makes sense that they are not as strict about having the right relationship with it as Catholics and Orthodox Christians who believe it is a sacrament and the true presence of Christ.
 So, if you are not Catholic, we ask that you not receive communion.
 However, those not receiving the Body of Christ and Precious blood are invited to come forward with their hands crossed over their chests for a special blessing.

 Am I expected to put money into the offering?